molecula/documentation/_includes/concepts/ingestion-summary.md

-**Ingestion** is a FeatureBase term that describes the multiple processes involved with transforming then importing data to FeatureBase.

-This process involves:

-* pushing data from the source to FeatureBase
+To take advantage of fast queries, reduced storage and hardware overheads, you must import your data to FeatureBase.

+The multi-part process to do this is called **ingestion** and involves:

+* data modeling and mapping to determine the best data types and constraints to apply to destination table columns
+* setup and configuration of HTTPS streaming endpoints to receive JSON data
-* transforming your data to the roaring bitmap format required by FeatureBase tables
+* automatic transformation of JSON source data to roaring bitmap format
-* importing data into destination tables
+* copy of data to destination table columns